lsu-ddem/pathways-site/content/2_Graphics/1_ProceduralDrawing/_index.en.md

 ---

-The upcoming assignment will be to recreate four images using p5.
-We have some experience with shapes, but for this we will need to go over a few more basic concepts:
+The upcoming assignment will be to recreate four images using p5 and a few advanced shape/color tools.
+We have some experience with shapes from the last unit, but for this we will need to go over a few more basic concepts:

 * Review of basic shapes
 * Introduction to more advanced and custom shapes